jeffscottlevine/aws-cloud9-mpc/README.md

 # Instructions for Amazon Linux 1 with the Cloud9 IDE on its own EC2 instance

 1. Create an AWS Cloud9 environment in its own instance, not an ssh instance.
+A t2.micro instance is good enough.
 2. Open the environment.
 3. Go to the existing terminal window or open up a new bash window.
 4.  cd $HOME/environment